visit-dav/visit/src/doc/tutorials/Partitioning.rst

 An example of using the built-in partitioning algorithm
 -------------------------------------------------------

-Here we will go through an example of partitioning a 3-dimensional multiblock unstructured mesh.
+Here we will go through an example of partitioning a 3-dimensional multi-block unstructured mesh.

 Let us start by opening a file and creating a plot.